Ethan Prow: Professional

 On October 20, 2016, Prow was reassigned to the Penguins ECHL affiliate, the Wheeling Nailers, and he made his ECHL debut that night.
 He recorded two assists in the 4–3 loss to the Reading Royals.
 On October 22, Prow was promoted back to the AHL.
 He recorded his first AHL points that season, two assists, in a 6–1 win over the Syracuse Crunch after his promotion.
 On February 3, Prow recorded his first, and only, goal in a 5–2 loss to the St. John's IceCaps.
 Prow finished the season with the WBS Penguins and ended his rookie campaign with 16 points in 59 games.

 After attending the Pittsburgh Penguins 2017–18 training camp, Prow was reassigned to the WBS Penguins for the 2017–18 season.
 However, he was reassigned to the Nailers again on December 6, 2017.
 Prow played three games for the Nailers before returning to the WBS Penguins for the rest of the season.
 Prow completed his sophomore season with 17 points in 40 games.

 Prow re-signed a one-year contract with the Penguins on July 17, 2018.
 After participating in the Penguins 2018 Training camp, Prow was reassigned to the WBS Penguins.
 That season, Prow spiked offensively and was selected to participate in the AHL All-Star Classic after recording new career highs with 22 points in 32 games.
 His 10 goals at the end of December marked the first time a Wilkes-Barre/Scranton Penguin defensemen recorded double digits in goals by December 31 since the 2002–03 season.

 Prow left the Penguins at the conclusion of his contract to sign a two-year, two-way contract as a free agent with the Florida Panthers on July 1, 2019.
-He was assigned to AHL affiliate, the Springfield Thunderbirds, for the duration of the 2019-20 season, collecting 9 goals and 32 points through 42 regular season games before the remainder of the season was cancelled due to the COVID-19 pandemic.
+He was assigned to AHL affiliate, the Springfield Thunderbirds, for the duration of the 2019–20 season, collecting 9 goals and 32 points through 42 regular season games before the remainder of the season was cancelled due to the COVID-19 pandemic.

 Approaching his final season under contract with the Panthers and unable to move his way up the depth chart, Prow's tenure with the club was effectively ended after he was assigned to German club, EHC München of the Deutsche Eishockey Liga (DEL) for the remainder of the season, on January 28, 2021.
 Through 26 regular season games in Munich, Prow demonstrated his offensive acumen with 4 goals and 20 points.

 As a free agent from the Panthers at the conclusion of his contract, Prow returned from Germany and agreed to a one-year, $750,000 contract with the Buffalo Sabres on July 28, 2021.

 On July 13, 2022, Prow opted to remain in the Sabres organization, agreeing to a two-year AHL contract to continue with the Rochester Americans.

+On July 1, 2025, Prow left North America, returning to the German DEL, in signing a one-year contract with Grizzlys Wolfsburg.